richard-ui/b_fitness_store/README.md

   ii.
 All reviews will show on the page

-- As a Shopper, I want to be able to search reviews by specific product, date and rating.
+- As a Shopper, I want to be able to add an item to my Wishlist for future modification and purchase.

   i.
-Its clear when entering the reviews page that there is 2 options for the user to search reviews.

-  ii.
-A textbox appears where the user can type in a product which will bring up results.
-Alternatively they can use the dropdown menu to sort reviews by date/rating.
+From the product detail page, a 'Love Heart Symbol' is present beside the product selected.
+When pressed a popup will alert the user whether the item is added or it already exists in their wishlist.

+- As a Shopper, I want to be able to add an item to my current bag from the Wishlist.

+  i.
+The add to bag button is present beside each button in the wishlist table, allowing the addition of the product to be entered into the users shopping bag.

 ### Admin User's: